metal3d/docker-glusterfs/README.md

 docker run --net host --privileged --name glusterfs -v /hostdata:/data  metal3d/glusterfs
 ```

-Take a look at "`-v`" options that mount your "/hostdata" directory inside the container as "/data".
+Take a look at "`-v`" options that mounts your "/hostdata" directory inside the container as "/data".
 When you will create volumes and bricks, **you'll need to use the "container" path**.

 Note the "`--net host`" usage that will open glusterfs ports to be accessible by other nodes.